Purina Little Bites Dog Food receives the Advisor’s lowest rating of 1 star.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten meal and soybean meal, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten and soybean meals, this looks like the profile of a kibble containing a below average amount of meat.

-Purina Little Bites is a plant-based kibble using a moderate amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Purina Little Bites is a plant-based dry dog food using a below average amount of unspecified meat and bone meal as its main source of animal protein, thus earning the brand 1 star.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.